 - When using compelling content, use appropriate values (aria-live=” off” or aria-live) to determine the screen reader how to announce the update

-Public accommodation business must consider this legal regulation and try to make their official website ADA compliant.
+Public accommodation businesses must consider this legal regulation and try to make their official website ADA-compliant.
 Whether it is retail or any B2B business, it has to be accessible to the public.

 The Act has listed twelve types of public accommodations.
 This list was created at the time of passing the law, and it includes most of the commercial units and websites.